google/flax/docs_nnx/examples/machine_translation.md

     padded = tokens + [0] * (max_length - len(tokens)) if len(tokens) < max_length else tokens ##assumes list-like - (https://github.com/openai/tiktoken/blob/main/tiktoken/core.py#L81 current tiktoken out)
     return padded
 ```

+`format_dataset` standardizes and tokenizes both the English and Spanish strings, then returns three arrays:
+- `encoder_inputs` — the full tokenized English sentence.
+- `decoder_inputs` — the Spanish sentence shifted right by one (all tokens except the last), used as the decoder prompt at each step.
+- `target_output` — the Spanish sentence shifted left by one (all tokens except the first), used as the prediction target.

 ```python
 def format_dataset(eng, spa, tokenizer, sequence_length):